 Figures for special post-16 institutions, further education colleges and independent schools are included separately in the ‘Open status and attendance by school or college type’ section of the publication.
 Figures for local authority nursery schools are not included, as these settings are included in estimates from the local authority early years survey.

-Non-response adjustment methodology
+Non-response adjustment methodology in the 2020/21 autumn term

 To establish the number and proportion of state-funded schools open to pupils, data collected via the education setting survey was triangulated with information from regular calls between DfE and all local authorities.
 The calls aimed to identify all schools that were closed or not fully open due to COVID-19.
 This information was cross-referenced with data collected via the survey to inform the final estimate.